-Did I just say, a serial killer?
+Did I just switch topics and say, a serial killer?

 There’s a simple answer:

 You trust the night.